-To reach the property from Boulder, head west on Lee Hill Drive.
+To reach the property from Boulder travel west on Boulder Canyon to Four Mile Canyon on to Arroyo Chico.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes would be east on Lee Hill Drive to the city of Boulder or west on to Lee Hill Drive and east Lefthand Canyon.
+Two main evacuation routes could be east on Four Mile Canyon to Boulder Canyon and on to the city of Boulder or west on Four Mile Canyon into the town of Gold Hill.